 There are various means of transport to get around the Kvarner region.
-Unfortunately a car is the most convenient mode of transport, especially if travelling with a bike.
+Unfortunately a car is the most convenient mode of transport.
 However there are public transport options to enough locations to allow plenty of options.
 There are no public transport option to Platak except for during weekends in the ski season. .

-Buses are by fat the most useful means of public transport throughout both the region and Croatia.
+Buses are by far the most useful means of public transport throughout both the region and Croatia.

 Bags put in the storage space under the bus are charged 7 or 8 Kuna a bag.